Split large files into smaller files with GSplit

 - Exchange using Instant Messaging programs.

-A portable edition of GSplit is also available with no required installation.
-Run the portable file splitter directly from any removable disk like a USB flash drive and that’s all.
-Settings are also saved directly on the storage media, not on the computer.
+A portable edition of GSplit is also available, with no installation required.
+Run the portable file splitter directly from any removable disk, like a USB flash drive, and that’s all.
+Settings are also saved directly on the storage media, not the computer.

 Visit HomePage for more.